microsoft/z3guide/website/docs/01 - logic/01 - intro.md

 :::tip
  Be sure to follow along with the examples by clicking the edit link in the corner.
 See what the tool says, try your own formulas, and experiment!
 :::

+## SMTLIB Format

+> This tutorial uses Z3's frontend for the [SMTLIB format](http://smtlib.cs.uiowa.edu/).

+The format is a community standard used by several SMT solvers.
+It uses LISP like syntax to make it easy for tools to serialize and de-serialize models.
+On the flip-side it is not optimized for human readability.
+The SMTLIB initiative defines several theories and z3 supports all main theories in the SMTLIB2 format.
+This tutorial cross-references the definitions of theories in relevant sections.